-Under code provision A.5.6 of the CG Code, listed issuers are required to adopt a board diversity policy.
+Pursuant of Rule 13.92 of the Listing Rules, listed issuers are required to adopt a board diversity policy.
 The Company has adopted a board diversity policy and therefore complied with this code provision.
 A summary of the board diversity policy is set out under "Board Committees - Nomination Committee" below.

 The Company has received written annual confirmation from each independent non-executive Director of his/her independence pursuant to the requirements of the Listing Rules.
-The Company considers all independent non-executive Directors to be independent in accordance with the independence guidelines as set out in the Listing Rules.
+The Company considers all independent nonexecutive Directors to be independent in accordance with the independence guidelines as set out in the Listing Rules.

-Ms. Ruan Wenjuan, Ms. Zhang Jin and Mr. Lin Yaoquan are, respectively, the spouse, daughter and brother-in-law of Mr. Zhang Zhangsun, the Chairman and one of the Controlling Shareholders of the Company.
+Ms. Ruan Wenjuan, Ms. Zhang Jin (resigned as executive Director on November 8, 2021) and Mr. Lin Yaoquan (resigned as executive Director on November 8, 2021) are, respectively, the spouse, daughter and brother-in-law of Mr. Zhang Zhangsun, the Chairman and one of the Controlling Shareholders of the Company.
 Save as disclosed in this annual report, none of the Directors has any personal relationship (including financial, business, family or other material/relevant relationship) with any other Director.